 Common Problems with Aloe Juvenna ‘Tiger Tooth Aloe’

 The most common cause of yellow leaves is watering issues.
 If the plant starts turning yellow, check the soil to see if it is drying out fast enough between waterings.
 The plant may be staying wet too long and is not drying out fast enough.
-Switch to a well draining soil and decrease watering to remedy the problem.
+Switch to a well-draining soil and decrease watering to remedy the problem.

 The most common cause of brown leaves is sunburn.
 Simply move the plant to a shadier location to prevent sunburn.
-Sunburn spots on leaves are permanent but does not really hurt the plant internally, as long as the problem is corrected.
+Sunburn spots on leaves are permanent but do not really hurt the plant internally, as long as the problem is corrected.
 You can trim off any brown edges or just leave it alone and wait for new growth to develop.

 Dried Shriveled Tips